-The Official Master in Global Supply Chain Management taught by ENAE Business School provides you with the knowledge and tools necessary for optimum project management and control of the production, logistics and purchasing departments.
+The Official Master of Logistics and Operations Management taught by ENAE Business School provides you with the knowledge and tools necessary for optimum project management and control of the production, logistics and purchasing departments.
 External Double Degree: ENAE + Partner University (University of Murcia).

 With the contents of this Master the student will have the opportunity to learn the main techniques and tools for proper management of the flow of materials and associated information, covering the areas of production, logistics, purchasing and project management.

 Adequate management of the company's operations mainly results in:

 Growing pressure on profit margins is forcing companies to search relentlessly (and also with rapid results) for these cost reductions.